-Fragrant, single; small size, flower opens in shades of orchid and cherry.
+Fragrant, single flower opens in shades of orchid and cherry.
 Broad, rounded petals surround a ring of yellow stamens, in center pale carpels, the stigmas are pink.
 The segments are slightly cupped, the flower is of good form.
-Whimsical flower, the size is in good proportion to the dimensions of the semi-dwarf bush.
+A whimsical flower with the size in good proportion to the dimensions of the semi-dwarf bush.
 Good habit, quite vigorous but slow increase, dependable bloomer with ample color on a mounded, semi-dwarf bush.
 Unusual foliage, leaflets are narrow and long, the compound leaf is of medium green color.
 It is an adorable little peony, well suited for a near border and a rock garden setting.

 Awards, Best Use & Distinctions

 Rock Garden™; novelty variety; fragrant; general garden and landscape use; perennial border; deer resistant.

 Full Sun.
 Water as needed, sensitive to overwatering and waterlog conditions.
 Soil pH 6.5-7.
 Fertile, well-draining soil.